Coronavirus (COVID-19): Your Daily Update

 – if you have been travelling.

-Even if you are unsure about whether you are sick and what it may be, you must consult a doctor.
-In the current context and while you should avoid unnecessary anxiety, it’s best to be safe!
+Even if you are unsure about whether you are sick and what it may be, you must see a doctor.
+In the current context and while we should avoid unnecessary anxiety, it’s best to be safe!

 Looking for health insurance?
 For expert advice, contact AD MediLink now at firstname.lastname@example.org or +852 2606 2668 to receive a free quote.
 An advisor uniquely trained on the Hong Kong healthcare system will be in touch to answer all your questions about health insurance and healthcare.